devchuckcamp/goinsight/README.md

 GoInsight is an internal analytics tool that provides LLM-powered insights on customer feedback data.
 Product managers can ask natural language questions about customer feedback, and the service generates SQL queries, analyzes the data, and returns actionable insights with recommendations and suggested action items.

+**✨ NEW: ML Predictions Integration** - Surface predictive account health and product-area priority signals from TensorFlow models!
+See [ML_PREDICTIONS.md](ML_PREDICTIONS.md) for details.

 **✨ NEW: Jira Integration** - Automatically convert AI-generated insights into Jira tickets!
 See [JIRA_INTEGRATION.md](JIRA_INTEGRATION.md) for details.

 ## ⚠️ Production Data Structure Disclaimer